tqrahman/NYCDSA/Higgs Boson - Kaggle Competition/README.md

-# Velocity of CitiBikes
+# Higgs Boson - Kaggle Competition
-For my first project, I analyzed the CitiBike data from Dec 2015 - Feb 2016.
-My analysis can be found on the NYCDSA blog.
+For my fourth project, I tackled the Higgs Boson Kaggle Competition with three other members.
+Our analysis can be found on the [NYCDSA blog](http://blog.nycdatascience.com/student-works/higgs-boson-machine-learning-challenge/).